GNOME/gtk/demos/icon-editor/icon-format.md

 - `stroke-opacity`: opacity for stroked paths, in addition to the symbolic color alpha
 - `fill-rule`: the fill rule used when filling
-- `stroke-width`: line width used when stroking
+- `stroke-width`: line width used when stroking, ignored when `gtk:stroke-width` is set
 - `stroke-linecap`: the line cap value used when stroking
 - `stroke-linejoin`: the line join value used when stroking
 - `id`: used when attaching paths